 There is a difference between immediate danger and concern for a student.
 If an individual is perceived to be in immediate danger or at risk of harm a referral should be made to Children's Services/Adult's Services (dependent on their age) and/or the police immediately (anyone can make a referral).

-Concerns for a student must be raise with the Home Learning Service's DSL.
+Concerns for a student must be raised with the National Online School's DSL.